Share this Article

 The age of your building matters

-Electrical wiring is another major consideration, as many older buildings have dangerous aluminum wiring needs to be replaced, Borenstein says.
+Electrical wiring is another major consideration, as many older buildings have dangerous aluminum wiring needs to be replaced, Aaron says.
 Over the course of a large-scale renovation, you might have to replace all wiring back to the electrical panel, and replace the panel itself as well.
 The cost of this kind of undertaking can amount to a significant percentage of the project.

 Make as many decisions in advance as possible